oasisprotocol/curve25519-voi/README.md

 sentence again, and then be mercilessly mocked.
 It is worth noting that the standard library does not do this appropriately either.

+This package uses hand-crafted build tags of doom to determine if the 32-bit or 64-bit codepath should be used.

+ * `amd64` will always use the 64 bit code.
+ * `arm64`, `ppc64le`, `ppc64` will use the 64-bit code iff Go >= 1.13,
+   32-bit otherwise.
+ * `s390x` will use the 64-bit code iff Go >= 1.14, 32-bit otherwise.
+ * `386`, `arm`, `mips`, `mipsle`, `mips64` will always use the 32-bit code.
+ * All other `GOARCH`s are not supported.

+This decision is more complicated than it should due to:

-Go prior to 1.13 provides no guarantees regarding the timing characteristics of the relevant `math/bits` intrinsics that are used by this package.
-Additionally, `bits.Mul64` and `bits.Add64` must be optimized correctly by the compiler for this implementation to be fast.
+ * Go prior to 1.13 providing no guarantee regarding the timing characteristics of the `math/bits` intrinsics used by this package.
-If this is not the case on your architecture, the author recommends complaining to the Go developers.

-A dedicated 32 bit code path is omitted to save development and maintenance effort as such architectures are increasingly irrelevant.
-That said, the package is written in such a way that it would be relatively easy to add such a thing, if the demand is high enough.
+ * `math/bits.Mul64` and `math/bits.Add64` requiring special cases in
+   the SSA code (`cmd/compile/internal/gc/ssa.go`) to be performant.
+ * The Go developers rejecting [adding build tags for bit-width][3].

 This package is moderately slower than the author's previous effort at producing a better ed25519 for Go.
 It is the author's opinion